elpop/ga_cli/README.md

             options.
 When use -import or -add, Init the key ring and set new values.
 With -export, generate the QR images and delete the key ring.

+            Use with caution, you can lose all you keys.

     -verbose or -v
             Show progress when using -import, -export, -add, and -remove